Key Cutter by Mark Leveridge and Craig Petty

 Craig Petty says...

-It's a modern revival of Mark Leveridge's Key Evolution, now part of my Key Master line, designed for walkaround performances and a bucket list achievement for me.
+It's a modern revival of Mark Leveridge's Key Evolution, now part of my Key Master line, and I call it a 'bucket list' achievement for its self-cutting key routine.

 magic-tv says...

-Key Cutter allows a spectator's key to transform into a different key in their hands, with no sleight of hand required, making it accessible for all skill levels and completely examinable.
+Key Cutter allows a spectator's key to transform into a different key in their hands, with no sleight of hand required, making it accessible for all skill levels.

 penguinmagicshop says...

-Key Cutter is a visual piece of magic where the performer visibly cuts the teeth into a solid brass key while the spectator is holding it, and the key is examinable both before and immediately after the effect.
+Key Cutter is a visual piece of magic where the performer visibly cuts the teeth into a solid brass key while the spectator is holding it, and the key is examinable both before and after.

 Promotional videos